Lavkumarjha/synent-task6-customersegmentation-lavkumarjha/README.md

 ---

+## Personal Observations

+While exploring the dataset, I initially expected customers with higher income to always have higher spending scores.
+However, the analysis showed that income and spending were not strongly related.

+One interesting finding was the presence of high-income customers who still spent very little.
+These customers could be valuable targets for personalized marketing campaigns.

+Working on this project helped me understand how clustering can reveal patterns that are difficult to notice through simple descriptive statistics.

 ## 💡 Key Insights

 1. Annual income and spending score are nearly uncorrelated (~0.01).
 Earning more does not mean spending more here.